His Excellency General the Honourable David Hurley AC DSC (Retd)

 In June 2014, Her Excellency was named as a Dame of the Order of Australia for extraordinary and pre-eminent achievement and merit in service to the administration, public life, and people of New South Wales, to medicine, particularly as an advocate for improved mental health outcomes for the young, marginalised and disadvantaged, to international relations, through the promotion of collaborative health programs, and as a leader in tertiary education.

-David Gonski is Chairman of ANZ Bank Limited; Coca-Cola Amatil Limited; the University of New South Wales Foundation Limited; and Sydney Theatre Company Ltd; and Chancellor of the University of New South Wales.
+David Gonski is Chairman of the University of New South Wales Foundation Limited; Chancellor of the University of New South Wales and Non-Executive Chairman of Barrenjoey Capital Partners Group Holdings Pty Limited.